-Bram provided us with a pulka and drove us with his Toyota Land Cruiser from Alta on the E6 to a place that he recommended us to explore.
+He provided us with a pulka and drove us with his Toyota Land Cruiser from Alta on the E6 to a place that he recommended us to explore.
 On the way, we passed by the Haldde mountain, which is 1149 meters high and a popular scenic point.
 There is also a Northern Lights research centre and a residential building on top of it, which are not operating anymore.
 The hike to the top takes about 2 hours during the snow-free months.

-While driving with Bram’s Land Cruiser, we stopped at a local grocery store where we bought winter gas for our stove, matches, and a lighter.
+At some point we stopped at a local grocery store where we bought winter gas for our stove, matches, and a lighter.

 The temperature during the night was around -4C, and we prepared our dehydrated meals for dinner and prepared a hot cup of tea by boiling snow.
 A little bit exhausted, we went quite early sleeping but realised in the middle of the night that there were Northern Lights in the sky.
 They were not that strong, but it was still nice to watch, and I took a few pictures of them.

 Back in the tent, we had a long sleep till 8 am.
 We prepared breakfast, packed our gear and continued our snowshoeing trip towards Alta for the next 8 hours, where we passed by frozen lakes, mountains and a few skiers pulled by their dogs.